 Who knew that pears could be so spooky?
-Get into the Halloween spirit with these easy poached pears.
+Get into the Halloween spirit with these easy and oh-so spooky poached pears.
 This make-ahead dessert is on the healthier side of after dinner sweet bites.
 The pears are poached in a ginger-honey liquid then transformed into Halloween skulls with a few simple additions.
 Finish off the poached pears with a scary, “bloody” sauce of pureed frozen berries and a touch of yogurt.
 Throw in a few “blood” spatters to really boost your spooky factor.
 Wouldn’t these be great with a change in decorations for a Day of the Dead (Dia de los Muertos) celebration too?
 Switch out the spooky eyes for something floral.
-As for the rest of the year make these poached pears for dessert any time; they are a real crowd-pleaser.
+As for the rest of the year make these spooky poached pears (without the spooky!) for dessert any time; they are a real crowd-pleaser.
 Both the poached pears and the berry sauce can be made ahead of time which is ideal when entertaining.

 - 3 cups water